Table of contents

 Think about it: if a partnership doesn’t help to achieve both parties’ goals, it’s not going to last very long!

-For that reason, a partnership manager needs to make it their business to understand a partner’s growth goals, and to really put themselves in a partner’s shoes.
+For that reason, a partnership manager needs to make it their business to understand a partner’s growth goals, and to really put themselves in a partner’s shoes, so that both partners' priorities can be reflected in a partner marketing plan.
 This includes an awareness of their budgetary and resource constraints and the ability to work within them.
 Which brings us onto…

 3. Be a partner’s voice internally